cilium/cilium/Documentation/network/bgp-control-plane.rst

-       virtualRouters[*].neighbors: A list of neighbors to peer with neighbors[*].peerAddress: The address of the peer neighbor neighbors[*].peerASN: The ASN of the peer
+       virtualRouters[*].neighbors: A list of neighbors to peer with neighbors[*].peerAddress: The address of the peer neighbor neighbors[*].peerPort: Optional TCP port number of the neighbor.
+1-65535 are valid values and defaults to 179 when unspecified. neighbors[*].peerASN: The ASN of the peer

 .. note::